Kampala Like A Local: 8 Things To Do In The Ugandan Capital

 WITNESS THE CHAOS OF OWINO MARKET

-That does not mean you shouldn't visit.
+That does not mean you shouldn’t visit.
 You will hate it and love it at the same time.
-The whole experience of shopping at Owino is fascinating and just being there and navigating through its chaos and what feels like a maze of treasures to be found is an authentic African market experience.
+The whole experience of shopping at Owino is fascinating and just being there and navigating through its chaos and what feels like a maze of treasures to be found is a must do.

 GRAB A BEER AT YASIGI